charles-m-knox/charles-m-knox.github.io/blog/content/about/index.md

 and have nearly a decade of industry software development and information technology experience.

+I write software that I hope people will use.
+I am always working on solutions that will make your life easier.

 I enjoy writing about techie-focused topics, as well as things I learn as I pursue of a life of healthy living.